Compare the Pair: Rotated vs. Unrotated Surface Codes at Equal Logical Error Rates

 \subsection{Affect of CNOT order}

-Fig. \ref{Figure:threshold_plots} displays plots of $p_L$ per $d$ rounds of stabiliser measurements versus $p$ from our simulation results.
-Before discussing our main result, in this section we address the noticeable separation between the unrotated code's memory X and Z results.
-This occurred despite the stabiliser measurement circuits (Fig. \ref{figure:syndrome_extraction_circuits_and_diagrams}) being effectively of equal depth due to idling errors (see Section \ref{Numerical_methods}).
+Fig. \ref{Figure:threshold_plots} (Fig. \ref{appendix_figure_CXSI_thresholds}) displays $p_L$ per $d$ rounds versus $p$ results implementing SD (SI) noise.
+Before discussing our main result, in this section we address the noticeable separation between the unrotated code's memory X and Z performance.
+This occurred despite the stabiliser measurement circuits (Fig. \ref{figure:syndrome_extraction_circuits_and_diagrams}) being equivalent in terms of noise due to idling errors (see Section \ref{Numerical_methods}).

-If we first consider the rotated code, it had indistinguishable $p_L$ versus $p$ for memory X and Z up to uncertainty, as depicted by the `X' and pentagonal markers in Fig. \ref{Figure:threshold_plots} being overlaid.
-This reproduced for all valid CNOT orders (see Appendix Fig. \ref{appendix_figure_rotated_all_ords}), which avoid hook errors (results with hook errors also in Appendix Fig. \ref{appendix_figure_rotated_all_ords}), and was due to the stabiliser measurement circuits in Fig. \ref{figure:syndrome_extraction_stabiliser_circuits} being of effectively equal depth due to idling errors.
+First considering the rotated code, it had indistinguishable $p_L$ vs. $p$ for memory X and Z up to uncertainty, as depicted by the overlaid `X' and pentagonal markers in Fig. \ref{Figure:threshold_plots} and Fig. \ref{appendix_figure_CXSI_thresholds}.
+This reproduced for all valid CNOT orders (see Fig. \ref{appendix_figure_rotated_all_ords}), which avoid hook errors (results with hook errors also in Fig. \ref{appendix_figure_rotated_all_ords}), and is because the stabiliser measurement circuits were equivalent in terms of noise due to idling errors.

 On the other hand, the unrotated code had differing memory X and Z performance depending on its CNOT order.
 To be a valid order the first and last of the four CNOTs align with one minimum-weight logical operator in the unrotated code, while the second and third (`inner') CNOTs align with the other.
-If the inner CNOTs align with the minimum-weight $Z_L$ operator (so act on data qubits 1 and 3 in Fig. \ref{figure:syndrome_extraction_stabiliser_circuits}) we see a lower $p_L$ for memory Z, which exactly inverts (see Appendix Fig. \ref{appendix_figure_unrotated_compare_the_pair}) if they align with $X_L$ (so act on data qubits 0 and 2 in Fig. \ref{figure:syndrome_extraction_stabiliser_circuits}).
-This was observed for all valid unrotated orders, with an additional, unrelated marginal increase in performance observed for half the orders (see Appendix Fig. \ref{appendix_figure_unrotated_all_ords}).
-This affect was not artificially introduced from the orientation of the matching graph given to the decoder, as shown in Appendix Fig. \ref{appendix_figure__stabilisers_swapped} which presents simulations with the stabiliser types inverted.
+Labelling the data qubits as per Fig. \ref{figure:syndrome_extraction_circuits_and_diagrams}, if the inner CNOTs act on data qubits 1 and 3 (0 and 2) they align with the $Z_L$ ($X_L$) logical operator and we see a higher $p_L$ for memory X (Z), as shown in Fig. \ref{appendix_figure_unrotated_compare_the_pair}.
+This was observed for all valid unrotated orders, with an additional, unrelated marginal increase in performance observed for half the orders (see Fig. \ref{appendix_figure_unrotated_all_ords}).
+This affect was not artificially introduced from the orientation of the matching graph given to the decoder, as shown in Fig. \ref{appendix_figure__stabilisers_swapped} which swapped $X$ and $Z$-type stabilisers.